 |AccessKey pair||An AccessKey pair is an identity credential that consists of an AccessKey ID and an AccessKey secret.
 The AccessKey ID and AccessKey secret are used for symmetric encryption and identity authentication.
 The AccessKey ID is used to identify a user.
 The AccessKey secret is used to encrypt and verify a signature string.
 The AccessKey secret must be kept confidential.
 For more information, see AccessKey pair.|

-Log Service provides the following features to meet the requirements of cloud-native observation and analysis in multiple business scenarios.
+Log Service provides the following features to meet the requirements of cloud-native observability and analytics in multiple business scenarios.

-Data transformationLog Service provides more than 200 built-in functions, more than 400 regular expressions, and flexible custom functions to filter, split, convert, enrich, and replicate data.
-This feature meets your business requirements for multiple scenarios, such as data transfer, data standardization, and data integration.
+- Data transformationLog Service provides more than 200 built-in functions, more than 400 regular expressions, and flexible custom functions to filter, split, convert, enrich, and replicate data.
+This feature meets your business requirements for multiple scenarios, such as data distribution, data standardization, and data integration.